sn-lab/MouseGoggles/Versions/EyeTrack/2.0/Parts, Assembly, and Installation README.md

 **NOTE:** This version is currently in development and is subject to change; if you proceed with building this version and notice any mistakes or problems, please raise an [issue](https://github.com/sn-lab/MouseGoggles/issues/new) on Github!

+Recent changes:

+- Changed parts list for a more IR-sensitive camera from Arducam (6/8/26)

+- Added a software installation section on calibrating the cameras (6/8/26)

 # Parts List

 ---